Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 How should I use this medicine?

-This medicine is for use on the skin.
-Follow the directions that come with the patches.
-Find an area of skin on your upper arm, chest, or back that is clean, dry, greaseless, undamaged and hairless.
-Wash hands with plain soap and water.
-Do not use anything that contains aloe, lanolin or glycerin as these may prevent the patch from sticking.
-Dry thoroughly.
-Remove the patch from the sealed pouch.
-Do not try to cut or trim the patch.
-Using your palm, press the patch firmly in place for 10 seconds to make sure that there is good contact with your skin.
+This medicine is for external use only.
+Follow the directions on the label.
+Do not cut or trim the patch.
 After applying the patch, wash your hands.
-Change the patch every day, keeping to a regular schedule.
+Change the patch every day in the morning, keeping to a regular schedule.
 When you apply a new patch, use a new area of skin.
 Wait at least 1 week before using the same area again.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.